 Studying at the FHV

-Start your studies at the FHV and explore a wide range of Bachelor's and Master's programmes across four future-focused fields: Engineering & Technologies, Business, Design, and Social Work & Health.
+Start your studies at FHV - Vorarlberg University of Applied Sciences and discover a wide range of Bachelor’s and Master’s programmes in Engineering, Business, Design, and Social & Health Sciences.
+Whether full-time, part-time or dual – here you’ll find the study model that fits your life.

 Why study at the FHV?